ksercan5/PS2toDB9Adapter/README.md

 Use mouse_and_joystick arduino source code to add mouse functionality to your adapter.
 To use mouse function (For Amiga only) Press R2 or L2 on Dualshock and move right analog stick.
 Cross is Left and Square is for Right Mouse Button

+For first batch of production (only commodore.gen.tr users), please use v1.1 Other productions use